Akash3710/Credit-Score-Classification/readme.md

 Credit Score Classification

-This project aims to classify individuals into credit score categories (Good, Standard, Poor) based on their financial and demographic attributes.
-By applying data cleaning, feature extraction, encoding, and machine learning models, we can predict the creditworthiness of a person.
+This project aims to classify individuals into credit score categories (Good, Standard, Poor) using financial and demographic attributes.
+The goal is to predict a person’s creditworthiness through effective data preprocessing, feature extraction, encoding, and machine learning models.

 Project Workflow
 1. Data Cleaning & Preprocessing

-Handled missing values using mean/median  for numerical columns and mode for categorical columns.
+Handled missing values using mean/median imputation for numerical features and mode imputation for categorical features.

-Detected and treated outliers in income, debt, and balance columns.
+Detected and treated outliers in key variables such as Annual Income, Outstanding Debt, and Monthly Balance.

-Converted date columns into usable formats (if applicable).
+Converted date-related columns into usable formats where applicable.

 2. Exploratory Data Analysis (EDA)

-Distribution analysis of key features like Annual Income, Outstanding Debt, Monthly Balance.
+Analyzed distributions of important numerical features including Annual Income, Outstanding Debt, and Monthly Balance.

-Correlation heatmap to understand relationships between variables.
+Used a correlation heatmap to examine relationships between variables.

-Plots for categorical features (Occupation, Credit Mix, Payment Behavior).
+Visualized categorical features such as Occupation, Credit Mix, and Payment Behaviour.

-Insights: Higher income and balanced debt ratios are strongly linked with good credit scores.
+Insight: Higher income levels and balanced debt ratios are strongly associated with Good credit scores.

 3. Feature Extraction

-Categorical Encoding:
+Categorical Encoding

-Used Label Encoding for ordinal variables like Credit_Mix.
+Applied Label Encoding for ordinal features like Credit_Mix.

-Used One-Hot Encoding for nominal variables like Occupation, Payment_Behaviour.
+Used One-Hot Encoding for nominal features such as Occupation and Payment_Behaviour.

+Feature Scaling

-Feature Scaling: Applied StandardScaler on numerical features (e.g., Annual_Income, Outstanding_Debt, Monthly_Balance) to bring them to the same scale.
+Applied StandardScaler to numerical features (Annual_Income, Outstanding_Debt, Monthly_Balance) to maintain uniform scale.

+Feature Engineering

-Feature Engineering: Created derived features such as spending level and payment value from payment behaviour
+Created derived features such as spending level and payment value from payment behaviour data.

+Target Encoding

-Target Encoding: Converted Credit_Score into numeric classes (Good → 2, Standard → 1, Poor → 0).
+Converted Credit_Score into numeric classes:

+Good → 2

+Standard → 1

+Poor → 0

 4. Model Building & Training

-Split data into train-test sets.
+Split the dataset into training and testing sets.

 Trained multiple classification models: